-The Great Ones is a celebration of humans we admire — and how they approach cooking at home.
+The Great Ones is a celebration of humans we admire — and an exploration of why they cook, not just how.
 Pablo Torre is a journalist for ESPN, where he hosts High Noon every weekday with Bomani Jones.
 After “surveying the YouTube universe,” Pablo’s now confident making breakfast… as long as he doesn’t have to use the metric system.

 I’m 33, and I’ve always thought of myself as someone who cannot cook.
 And I still, to be honest, can't really cook.
 But I can fend for myself.
 And that, I think, is enough.